-Free hiking and sunset tour from Banana Bungalow: if you stay at Banana Bungalow hostel, you can sign up for a free guided tour of Haleakala available every Saturday.
+Free hiking and sunset tour from Banana Bungalow: if you stay at Banana Bungalow hostel, you can sign up for a free guided tour of Haleakala National Park available every Saturday.
 You will leave the hostel at 9am, spend the day hiking the Sliding Sands Trail, and watch the sunset.

 Entrance Fee and Hours

 Effective June 1, 2016, the Haleakala National Park entrance fee is $10 per person, and a private vehicle costs $20.
 The receipt is valid for 3 days.